OfficeDev/office-js-docs-pr/docs/develop/yeoman-generator-overview.md

 This option creates only a manifest for an add-in.
 The resulting project doesn't have a Hello World add-in, any of the scripts, or any of the dependencies.
 Use this option in the following scenarios.

 - You want to use different tools from the ones a Yeoman generator project installs and configures by default.
 For example, you want to use a different bundler, transpiler, task runner, or development server.
-- You want to use a web application development framework, other than Angular or React, such as Vue.
+- You want to use a web application development framework, other than React, such as Vue.

 For an example of using the generator with the manifest-only option, see [Use Vue to build an Excel task pane add-in](../quickstarts/excel-quickstart-vue.md).